 Spirit and Mission

-Unlike the kings and high priests in the Hebrew Bible, Jesus was anointed with God’s Spirit rather than olive oil, an event that set him apart for ministry as the Herald of God’s Kingdom and the Suffering Servant of Yahweh - (Psalm 2:6-9, Isaiah 61:1-2, Psalm 45:7, Isaiah 11:1-5, 42:1, 59:21).
+Unlike the kings and high priests of the Hebrew Bible, Jesus was anointed with God’s Spirit rather than olive oil.
+This set him apart for ministry as the Herald of God’s Kingdom and the ‘Suffering Servant of Yahweh’ - (Psalm 2:6-9, Isaiah 61:1-2, Psalm 45:7, Isaiah 11:1-5, 42:1, 59:21).

-This last point was also the understanding of the early church, and this is reflected in the Epistles and the Book of Acts:
+This last point was also the understanding of the early Church, and this is reflected in the Epistles and the Book of Acts:

 • (Acts 10:38) - “How God anointed him with Holy Spirit and with power, who went about doing good and healing all that were oppressed by the adversary, because God, was with him.

-• (Romans 1:4) – “Paul, a servant of Jesus Christ, a called apostle, separated unto the glad-message of God, which he promised beforehand, through his prophets, in holy scriptures, concerning his Son who came to be of the seed of David, according to flesh, who was distinguished as the Son of God by power, according to a Holy Spirit, through means of a resurrection of the dead, Jesus Christ our Lord.
+• (Romans 1:4) – “Paul, a servant of Jesus Christ, a called apostle, separated unto the Gospel of God, which he promised beforehand, through his prophets, in holy scriptures, concerning his Son who came to be of the seed of David, according to flesh, who was distinguished as the Son of God by power, according to a Holy Spirit, through means of a resurrection of the dead, Jesus Christ our Lord.

-The presence of the Holy Spirit was integral to the identity, mission, and deeds of the Messiah, but he was also the one who dispensed the Spirit to his followers, just as he promised to send the same Spirit to “bear witness of me”:
+The presence of the Holy Spirit was pivotal to the identity and mission of the Messiah.
+Jesus was also the one who dispensed the Spirit to his Assembly and followers, just as he promised to send the same Spirit to “bear witness of me”:

-Since he was appointed to reign over the nations and the “kings of the Earth,” he “received of the Father the promise of the Holy Spirit.”
+Since Jesus was the Messiah appointed by God to reign over the Nations, he “received of the Father the Promise of the Holy Spirit.” - (Luke 24:45-49, Acts 2:33-38, Ephesians 4:8-12).

 • One Spirit, One People - (By his death and resurrection, Jesus formed one covenant community - One New Man - based on faith in him – Ephesians 2:11-22)